rugk/offline-qr-code/CONTRIBUTING.md

 Developing/improving a WebExtension add-on is easy! **If you have ever made some stuff with HTML/CSS/JS you can do that, too!** It's built on the same technologies.

-* **Debug extension:** Just visit `about:debugging` and load the extension by selecting any file from the Web Extensions's dir.
+* **Debug extension:** Just visit `about:debugging` and load the extension by selecting any file from the Web Extensions' dir.
 [See a video here.](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_first_WebExtension#Installing).
 * **Change code:** When it is loaded you can just change the code (and press "Reload", if needed) and you'll see the result.
 That is it!

 ### Coding guidelines